-Tracee Ellis Ross Tantalizes Instagram With Sizzling Hot Snap In Neon Yellow Bra
+Tracee Ellis Ross Tantalizes Instagram With Sizzling-Hot Snap In Neon Yellow Bra

-Actress Tracee Ellis Ross, daughter of the musical legend Diana Ross, tantalized her 7.2 million Instagram followers with a sizzling hot snap in which she rocked a neon yellow bra.
+Actress Tracee Ellis Ross, daughter of musical legend Diana Ross, tantalized her 7.2 million Instagram followers with a sizzling hot snap in which she rocked a neon yellow bra.

 The simple snap was a close-up shot that focused on certain parts of Tracee’s body.
 Her hair was done in braids, and though the top of her head was cropped out of the shot, her braids were visible as they trailed down her neck.
 Her skin looked flawless in the shot, and she paired her glowing skin with nude lips.
-She accentuated her stunning eyes with thick liner that drew attention to them, and gazed down at the camera from a slightly elevated angle.
+She accentuated her stunning eyes with a thick liner that drew attention to them while gazing down at the camera from a slightly elevated angle.
 The photo was so close-up that fans could even see the beauty mark near one of her eyes.

-Tracee’s followers couldn’t get enough of the smoking hot shot, and the post received over 133,700 likes within just nine hours, including a like from celebrity foodie Ayesha Curry.
+Tracee’s followers couldn’t get enough of the smoking-hot shot, and the post received over 133,700 likes within just nine hours, including a like from celebrity foodie Ayesha Curry.

 She posed a simple question in the caption of the post, and many of her fans filled the comments section with praise and thoughts on her beauty.